-The contracts underlying the GMWB and guaranteed annuitization benefits are considered "in the money" if the contractholder's benefit base, defined as the greater of the contract value or the protected value, is greater than the account value.
+The contracts underlying the GMWB and guaranteed annuitization benefits are considered "in the money" if the contract value or the protected value, is greater than the account value.
 As of December 31, 2011 and 2010, our exposure related to GMWB and guaranteed annuitization benefit contracts that were considered "in the money" was \$1,033 million and \$692 million, respectively.
 For GMWBs and guaranteed annuitization benefits, the only way the contractholder can monetize the excess of the benefit base over the account value of the contract is upon annuitization and the amount to be paid by us will either be in the form of a lump sum, or over the annuity period for certain GMWBs and guaranteed annuitization benefits.